dannylee1020/openpo/docs/json.md

 To use structured output, simply pass in pydantic model.

 !!!
 Note
-    Structure Output is not supported with streaming.
+    Structured Output is not supported with streaming.

 ```python
 from pydantic import BaseModel